 Jeff left the company in 1990 and decided to practice law again.
 On the first day of work in his rekindled profession Jeff received a phone call from the Phoenix Suns asking him to design the retail store in their new arena.
 Jeff’s 2nd legal career lasted less then a year and he then established TRIO Display, a specialty retail design and consulting firm in San Diego, California.
 The new Suns store became one of the most successful team shops in the league and over the next few years Jeff and his team of designers went on to design stores for over 30 professional and college teams.

 After Sept 11, 2001 Jeff decided to expand the company.
 At the same time the e-commerce side of the internet was just starting to take-off and Jeff took the firm along with that tide.
-Through the use of web marketing and his partnerships with Google, Yahoo and MSN the firm is now one of the most comprehensive and well visited retail design and fixture websites on the internet.
-TRIO touches approximately 50,000 retailers per month through design, fixture sales, articles, blogs, newsletters and other content.
+Through the use of web marketing and his partnerships with Google, Yahoo and MSN the firm is now one of the most comprehensive and well visited retail design websites on the internet.
+Grant Retail Design touches thousands of retailers every month through design articles, his book, his clients and social media.

-Over the last 28 years Jeff has worked on projects with the Reagan Library, Orange County Choppers, Phoenix Art Museum, Hollywood Bowl, Disney, Universal Studios, RMS Titanic, Star Wars, the U.S. Olympic Committee and numerous professional teams including the New York Yankees, the Seattle Sonics and the Atlanta Braves among others.
+Jeff has worked on projects with the Reagan and Nixon Libraries, Orange County Choppers, Phoenix Art Museum, Hollywood Bowl, Disney, Universal Studios, RMS Titanic, Star Wars, the U.S. Olympic Committee, The San Francisco Zoo and the Monterrey Aquarium.
+His specialty is team shops for professional sports and he has designed stores for teams including the New York Yankees, the Seattle Sonics and the Atlanta Braves among others.

-Jeff operates out of his studio in La Jolla, California and clients visit from all over the country to confer with him about retail design, visual merchandising, budgeting, POS operations , web marketing and more.
+Jeff operates out of his studio in La Jolla, California and clients from all over the country confer with him about retail design, visual merchandising, budgeting, POS operations, web marketing and more.